Institut für Pflegewissenschaft

 Opinion Lab

-• Projektpartner*innen: Caritas Pflegewohnhaus Graz St. Peter, Maastricht University, Department of Health Services Research, NL, University of Leeds, Faculty of Medicine and Health and School of Healthcare, UK
+• Project partners: Caritas Pflegewohnhaus Graz St. Peter, Maastricht University, Department of Health Services Research, NL, University of Leeds, Faculty of Medicine and Health and School of Healthcare, UK